unifiedstreaming/fmp4-ingest/ingest_spec.md

   For example:

-- Encoder POSTs a manifest at some origin http://someoriginservice.com/live/customerA/manifest.mpd
+- Encoder POSTs a manifest at some processing entity http://someprocessingservice.com/live/customerA/manifest.mpd

-- The origin receives this and checks to see if this is an update on an existing manifest.
+- The processing entitity receives this and checks to see if this is an update on an existing manifest.
-  If not, then it cues up a new session using "http://someoriginservice.com/live/customerA/" as the POST_URL.
+  If not, then it cues up a new session using "http://someprocessingservice.com/live/customerA/" as the POST_URL.

 - The encoder then starts POSTING segments in short running POST operations, for example: